Lotiq/SMART_Wire/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Shape Memory Alloy Resistance Tracking library for Arduino, which currently uses DPM8600 series power converter to activate NiTi-based wires.
-This library was made for individuals without strong technical background or experience in Shape Memory materials.
+Shape Memory Alloy Resistance Tracking (S.M.A.R.T) library for Arduino, which currently uses DPM8600 series power converter to activate NiTi-based wires.
+This library was made for individuals without strong technical background or experience with Shape Memory materials.
 The system is made to be versatile and straightforward enough to accomadate many of hobbyists' projects.

 ### Vision

 This library is used for quick and easy prototypes for those who are generally unfamiliar with how to work with NiTi-based alloys and how to activate them electronically.
-This project also serves an educational purpose to make Shape Memory Wires more commonly used among electronics beginners, as well as place to collect information about such wires, including Nitinol, Flexinol and BioMetal and other.
+This project also serves an educational purpose to make Shape Memory Wires more commonly used among electronics beginners, as well as a place to collect information about such wires, including Nitinol, Flexinol and BioMetal and other.

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started you need to have the equipment and libraries described below.
+To get started you need to have the equipment and a library described below.

 ### Prerequisites